 But is this notion really correct?
 Has the equation changed over the last two decades with the emergence of economic powerhouses like India and China on the other side of the Atlantic?
 Or has it always been this way, and no one has ever noticed?

-Some facts - Indians form the second largest pool of talent, after US, on the global freelancing platform elance.com?
-Elance has ~3.5 lac registered freelancers from India, with around 45% of them belonging to the IT industry, closely followed by industries like creatives at 35% and operations at 20%..
-Number 3 spot on this list is occupied by Pakistan and Number 4 by Philippines – both developing nations in their own accord.
+Some facts - Indians form the second largest pool of talent, after the US, on the global freelancing platform elance.com?
+Elance has ~3.5 lac registered freelancers from India, with around 45% of them belonging to the IT industry, closely followed by industries like creatives at 35% and operations at 20%.
+Number 3 spot on this list is occupied by Pakistan and Number 4 by Philippines – both developing nations of their own accord.

 We stand today at an inflection point.
 As India slowly starts coming to grip with a ‘normal’ economic trajectory, and organizations realize that riding on the wave will not take them very far – freelancing will gain precedence.
 Interesting times lie ahead.